StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

     $ helm install --name <release name> storeconnect/frost-server

-Where `<release name>` will be the name of the Helm release.
+Where `<release name>` will be the name of the [Helm release](https://docs.helm.sh/using_helm/#quickstart-guide).

-Once executed, this command creates a new FROST-Server [Helm release](https://docs.helm.sh/using_helm/#quickstart-guide) reachable at the value of the `cluster.host` configuration key (`frost-server` DNS name by default).
+Once executed, this command creates a new FROST-Server Helm release reachable at the value of the `cluster.host` configuration key (`frost-server` by default).

-_Note: In case of using DNS name instead of IP in the `cluster.host`, make sure to be able to resolve this DNS name (by adding a rule either in your DNS server or in your local DNS resolver)._
+_Note: By default, the `cluster.host` is defining a DNS name instead of an IP.
+Make sure to be able to resolve this DNS name by adding a rule either in your DNS server or in your local DNS resolver (e.g. `/etc/hosts` in Unix-based environments)._

 ### Visualize deployed resources